Life insurance for people with criminal records

 Each insurer requires a different waiting period post-probation before accepting life insurance applications.
 Some insurers accept applications in the first one to two years post-probation, others only accept applications five years post-probation, and a few require applicants to be 10 years post-probation.

-3. Consider other options
+3. Consider other types of life insurance

 Authors